microsoft/Dev-Advocacy-Samples/python-mlclassification/README.md

 This demo will showcase how students can build a predictive model for machine learning classification using Python and the Windows Subsystem for Linux.
 They can use the popular scikit-learn toolset to build a model that uses flower iris data to classify the species type.
 Students can easily get started with machine learning in Linux on Windows using the Windows Subsystem for Linux with Ubuntu's command line Python interpreter.

 ## Prerequisites
-You can install the tools you'll need for this tutorial with one click by using this [Machine Learning Linux for Windows](http://boxstarter.org/package/url?https://raw.githubusercontent.com/Microsoft/Dev-Advocacy-Samples/master/dev_setup.ps1) setup script based on the [Windows Dev Box Setup Scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts) project.
+You can install the tools you'll need for this tutorial with one click by using the [Machine Learning Linux for Windows setup script](http://boxstarter.org/package/url?https://raw.githubusercontent.com/Microsoft/Dev-Advocacy-Samples/master/dev_setup.ps1) based on the [Windows Dev Box Setup Scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts) project.

-Alternatively, follow these steps below to install prerequisites.
+Alternatively, follow the steps below to install prerequisites.

 1. [Enable the Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 You'll be prommpted to restart your machine.
 Go ahead with that, and proceed to step 2.
 2. Install "Ubuntu" from the Microsoft Store.
 Initialize WSL by typing: